Constraints on subleading interactions in beta decay Lagrangian: Global fit to recoil effects

 The fit is dominated by the measurements of ${\cal F} t(0^+ \to 0^+)$ (which fixes $C_V^+$), neutron's lifetime (which then fixes $C_A^+$), and the neutron's beta asymmetry (which then fixes $C_M^+$).
 We observe that the result is consistent with the CVC prediction $C_M^{+,\rm CVC} \approx 4.6/v^2$, and that $C_M^+ = 0$ is excluded at more than 3 sigma.
 To our knowledge this is the first experimental evidence for the universal (nucleon-level) weak magnetism.

 We can sharpen this evidence somewhat by including data from mirror transitions studied in Ref.~\cite{Falkowski:2020pma}.
 In those cases $\beta_{FV}$ is non-zero, therefore those transitions do not give us an unobstructed access to the $C_M^+$ Wilson coefficient.
-Ideally for this argument, $\beta_{FV}$ would be determined by first principle calculations, for example by the lattice.
+Ideally for this argument, $\beta_{FV}$ would be determined by first principle calculations, for example by ab initio nuclear computations.
 In absence of such, for the sake of the fits below we fix $\beta_{FV}$ from the CVC relation in \cref{eq:BETA1_CVCrelation}.
 Following this procedure we obtain

 where the uncertainty on $C_M^+$ is improved by $\sim 20\%$ and the experimental evidence for universal weak magnetism is strengthened above $4\sigma$.
 The relative sensitivity of various observables contributing to this result is visualized in \cref{fig:CMp}.
 Admittedly, our assumption that $\beta_{FV} = \beta_{FV}^{\rm CVC}$ makes the above argument a bit circular.
 Note however that the constraining power of the mirror data is currently dominated by the ${}^{19}$Ne decay~\cite{Rebeiro:2018lwo,Combs:2020ttz}.
 Indeed, discarding all other mirror data except for ${}^{19}$Ne leads to $C_M^+ = 3.86(90)$, a negligible difference compared to \cref{eq:FIT_CWMsim}.
 Furthermore, this result is very weakly sensitive to the precise value of $\beta_{FV}({}^{19}{\rm Ne})$ used in the fit.
 Using a much weaker assumption, $\beta_{FV}({}^{19}{\rm Ne}) = (1 \pm 1)\beta_{FV}^{\rm CVC}({}^{19}{\rm Ne})$, where $\beta_{FV}^{\rm CVC}({}^{19}{\rm Ne}) = 1.5$, leads to $C_M^+ = 3.80(94)$, which is still $4 \sigma$ away from zero.
 We conclude that the further evidence for fundamental weak magnetism provided by the mirror data is robust.